COVID-19 Business Resources

 The Maryland Business Relief Wizard is a tool to help businesses navigate the various assistance programs available to them during the COVID-19 crisis.
 Answer a series of questions about your business and the tool will direct you to the programs you are eligible for based on your answers.

 Harford County Small Business Relief Grants Small businesses with 2 to 50 employees can apply for $7,500 grants toward social distancing expenses, PPE purchases, payroll and other operating costs.
 Farmers with 10+ acres can apply for grants of $2,500.
+Applications will be accepted through 5pm December 4, 2020.

 Harford County Business Owner Assistance Companies of any size, even those without employees, can apply for $5,000 grants toward their commercial business mortgage, or their rent or lease of commercial property used for business operations.
+Applications will be accepted through 5pm December 4, 2020.

 Resources through the Small Business Administration

 The Small Business Administration website has a comprehensive listing of all the programs including guidance for businesses and employers, SBA Express Bridge Loans and a listing of their products and resources.
 For any applications through SBA, be sure to include an email address in your application and to submit the application as soon as possible.
-We have been advised that the best time to access their website currently is between 7pm – 7am.

 Small Business Resources are available through the Small Business Development Center including webinars, resiliency guides and resources to help you prepare to reopen.